Ian McGeoch: Post-war career

 After helping to repatriate British prisoners of war, he returned to the United Kingdom in 1946 to take command of the Hunt-class destroyer HMS Fernie.
 Promoted to commander in 1947, he worked in operations in the Admiralty, commanded the 4th Submarine Squadron in Sydney from 1949.
-Promoted to captain in 1955, he served as naval liaison officer to RAF Coastal Command in 1955 and 1956, and commanded the 3rd Submarine Squadron in 1957 and 1958.
+Promoted to captain on 30 June 1955, he served as naval liaison officer to RAF Coastal Command in 1955 and 1956, and commanded the 3rd Submarine Squadron in 1957 and 1958.
 He became Director of Undersurface Warfare in the Admiralty for two years, then studied at the Imperial Defence College in 1961.
 He commanded the cruiser HMS Lion from 1962 to 1964.

 Promoted to rear-admiral in 1964, he became Admiral President of the Royal Naval College, Greenwich.
 He then served as Flag Officer Submarines (FOSM) from May 1965 to December 1967.
 During his time in this post, HMS Valiant - the Royal Navy's second nuclear attack submarine (and the first all-British) - was launched, as was the first Polaris ballistic missile submarine, HMS Resolution.

 Promoted to vice-admiral in 1967, he became Flag Officer Scotland and Northern Ireland (FOSNI).
 He was appointed CB in 1966 and advanced to KCB in 1969.
 He retired in 1970.